 To foster international participation, this course will be held online

-The use of modern quantitative technologies to characterize complex phenomena represents the standard procedure in almost every research domain.
+The use of modern quantitative technologies to characterize complex phenomena represents the standard approach in almost every research domain.
+Biology

-Biology makes no exception and the use of multi-omics techniques (metabolomics, transcriptomics, genomics and proteomics) is pervasive in every facets of life sciences.
-The resulting multivariate
+makes no exception and the use of multi-omics techniques (metabolomics, transcriptomics, genomics and proteomics) is pervasive in every facet of life sciences.
+The resulting multivariate datasets are

-The objective of the course is to highlight advantages and limitations of these type of approaches in the context of biological research, providing a broad hands-on introduction to the use of multivariate methods and machine learning for the analysis of complex datasets.
+The objective of this course is to highlight advantages and limitations of these data analysis approaches in the context of biological research, providing a broad hands-on introduction to the use of multivariate methods and machine learning for the analysis of ‘omics datasets.

 The syllabus has been planned for people with zero or very basic knowledge of machine learning.
-Students are assumed to have basic familiarity with a programming language (Python, R, Matlab, ...)
+Students are assumed to have basic familiarity with R programming language.